The essential guide to Newport Beach

 It’s not often that you’ll find an elegant tasting menu made in the same kitchen that’s slinging out wood-fired pizzas.
 But that’s just what you get at Bello by Sandro Nardone.
 Foodies can go for the Bello Chef’s Table experience, where you can watch chef Zach Scherer prepare elaborate dishes with microgreens and homemade vinegars, but those on a budget can get an excellent prosciutto pizza without breaking the bank.

-A Restaurant is a classic New York style steakhouse, where the lights are dim, the booths are cosy and the steaks are massive.
+A Restaurant is a classic New York-style steakhouse, where the lights are dim, the booths are cosy and the steaks are massive.
 Each one comes with a whole head of roasted garlic, the bulbs squeezed out on the beef by your waiter.

 You can’t leave Newport Beach without getting a frozen banana, dipped in chocolate then the topping of your choice, such as chopped nuts or Fruity Pebbles.
 Made famous by Arrested Development, there are two competing joints that claim to have invented the treat, but the best is Sugar ‘n Spice – get the frozen banana dipped in everything, which is a combination of all the toppings.